Explorers / Pre-Kindergarten Instructor

 Ms. Kilbane grew up in Avon Lake, Ohio and completed her undergraduate work at Miami University, majoring in Interdisciplinary Studies.
 After earning her Masters in Instructional Leadership, she taught for ten years in the Chicago Public Schools.
 She was a fellow in the first cohort group of New Leaders for New Schools and worked as an Assistant Principal and Principal for twelve years.
 Susan studied Spanish in Buena Vista de Cuellar, Mexico for two summers and traveled throughout Mexico for six weeks with a group of teachers on a Fulbright Scholarship.
 She served as a Spanish translator on two trips to Honduras, first for doctors teaching community health workers and then for engineers building water systems in local villages.
 Now in her 5th year as the SCCS principal, Ms Kilbane continues to learn and grow as an instructional leader.
 She recently participated in the University of Notre Dame Adelante Conference and completed the two-year Emmaus Leadership Program.
 Her mission as a Catholic school principal is to Embrace, Educate and Empower each student.
 In her leisure time she enjoys walking on beaches at low tide, listening to live music and spending time with her extended family on the island.

 Kiri was born and raised in the far north of New Zealand on a dairy farm.
 She began her years of backpacking travels around the world after her studies and working at Sky TV in Auckland and Wellington.
 Kiri finally ended up settling down in Edinburgh, Scotland after meeting her husband Glen.
-Kiri then worked for many years as an Advertising Agency TV Producer in Edinburgh but then, after having her daughter Holly, the family moved to the Pacific North West - which they absolutely love!
+Kiri then worked for many years as an Advertising Agency TV Producer in Edinburgh but after having her daughter Holly in London, the family had an opportunity to move to the Pacific North West - which they absolutely fell in love with!
 The wonderful community of Saint Cecilia Catholic School and Church was at the heart of their move to Bainbridge Island where they have now put down roots.

 Transportaion / Pre K Assistant